Overview

 A. Review of Client Accounts

-Each client account is reviewed regularly by the portfolio manager or investment adviser assigned to that account.
+Each client account is reviewed regularly by the portfolio manager or investment advisor assigned to that account.
 Accounts are

-reviewed in the context of the objectives and goals contained in each client’s investment policy statement, and allocations or
+reviewed in the context of the objectives and goals contained in each client’s investment policy statement or guidelines, and

 Financial planning only services are fully performed and completed upon delivery of a written plan unless a client requests additional